thenobleone/m3-markdown/exercise-1/README.md

 See `complete` branch for an example.

 > "I used to think it was awful that life was so unfair.
-Then I thought, 'wouldn't it be much worse if life *were* fair, and all the terrible things that happen to us come because we *actually* deserve them?'
+Then I thought, 'wouldn't it be much worse if life *were* fair', and all the terrible things that happen to us come because we *actually* deserve them?'
 So now I take great comfort in the general hostility and unfairness of the universe. "

  **Marcus Cole**, *Babylon 5:* A Late Delivery from Avalon (1996)